Roasted Boneless Leg Of Lamb

 Expert Tips For Roasted Boneless Leg of Lamb

-- For best results, use a meat thermometer.
+- For best results, use a meat thermometer to check the internal temperature of the lamb.
 Otherwise, you might accidentally under or overcook the meat if you base its doneness only on its appearance.

 - Use the right pan.
 If you don’t have a cast iron skillet or a braiser, you will have to transfer the seared leg of lamb to different cookware before putting it in the oven, which creates unnecessary dirty dishes.